djpetrie/MandelbrotSim/README.md

 ## Description

 A Python 3.10.10 program designed to allow the user to easily generate fractal images of the Mandelbrot set.
 It provides a basic terminal interface for inputting commands, and provides some sample views that generate images based on recorded parameters.
-The user can launch "interactive mode" from the terminal, allowing the to traverse the Mandelbrot set interactively with mouse and keyboard input.
+The user can launch "interactive mode" from the terminal, allowing them to traverse the Mandelbrot set interactively with mouse and keyboard input.

 ### Controls
 Mouse